skippyr/Drakansas/README.md

   - Open its settings.
   - Navigate to the `Profiles > Text` tab, then click on the `(...)` icon at the bottom, followed by `Import...`.
   - For each profile under `Drakansas/Themes/Terminal`, select it.
-  - Select the desired variant in the side bar: `Drakansas Dark` or `Drakansas Light`, then click on `Default` at the bottom.
+  - Select the desired variant in the side bar: `Drakansas Dark` or `Drakansas Light`, then click the `Default` button at the bottom.
   - Open a new window to start using it.

 ## Help